 The French like their privacy to the extent that almost all homes are enclosed with a fence and have a gated drive.
 In France, you arrange to meet, even if only a quick text minutes before, rather than simply turn up as a general rule.

 However, when out and about, their curiosity knows no bounds.
-We really noticed it first when driving anywhere as everyone stared as we drove past.
-At first it made us paranoid that something was wrong with the car, or that maybe they could tell we were foreigners in their land.
-Then we learned to just ignore, and in fact sometimes give ourselves the freedom to stare at what makes us curious.
-Oo la la, we are starting to go native.
+I really noticed it first when driving anywhere as everyone stared as I drove past.
+At first it made me paranoid that something was wrong with the car, or that maybe they could tell I was a foreigner in their land.
+Then I learned to just ignore, and in fact sometimes give myself the freedom to stare at what made me curious.
+Oo la la, I am starting to go native.

 Go for a walk, or what’s known as a promenade, and encounter someone else and you are expected at the least to say Bonjour (hello).
 If you know the person even a little, this extends into a ‘how are you’ and conversation.
 Going to the village boulangerie, or post office will never take only a minute.
 There will be the quick chats en-route, as everyone seems to be heading to the same place.
 Then further chat with those in line whilst waiting.
 Then those you encounter as you leave.